A1-Road/A1ID-PoC/README.md

 Consider setting up ESLint/Prettier for consistent code style.
 Contributing
 Please submit bug reports or feature requests via Issues.
-Pull requests should be opened agA1nst the mA1n branch.
+Pull requests should be opened agA1nst the main branch.
 Check the contribution guidelines (if any) before opening a pull request.
 License
 Refer to the LICENSE file for license detA1ls.
 Including these detA1ls in English will help team members and contributors from different backgrounds get up to speed quickly and ensure consistent use of Node v22.12.0.